Our team of more than 20 dedicated Corporate Simplification (“CS”) specialists has a collective total of more than 200 years' experience.

 In the Financial Services sector, where disruptors and changing customer tastes can quickly create instability, having a fit for purpose wind down plan that can be rapidly deployed is critical.

-Where the future of an underperforming or non-core business/operation is being considered.
+Where the future of an underperforming or non-core business/operation is being considered and a solvent wind-down is determined to be the best exit route.

 - CEO/CFO driven cost reduction initiatives.